 Cathedral of San Lorenzo

-The Cathedral of San Lorenzo is constructed with an entirely different layout for the Italian churches within the sides when compared to the entrance which is seen facing the main square.
+is constructed with an entirely different layout for the Italian churches within the sides when compared to the entrance which is seen facing the main square.
 There were many other churches in the place that were started for construction but this particular Church was actually last worked around the year 1490.

 But it was not Completed, as it is visibly observed from the uncompleted facade which is facing towards the square.
 The facing side actually brings in the Loggia di Braccio which is an early structure of Renaissance.
 Under this, a portion of wall of the Romans comes along with the old basement the tower, which is there in bell shaped can also be seen very clearly.
 Additional thing noted in the year 1264 is about Pietra-della-Giustizia with Perugia and their announcement on their repayment of the public debt in a considerable act.
 Also one more notable thing present here is the exterior pulpit from the same place St. Bernardine (Siena) would perform preaches.

 is one of the large buildings which are available along with the style of Italian with Gothic constructed during the 14th century.
 Towards the other side that faces the piazza griffins are seen.
 This is considered as the Perugia’s emblem during this period.

 Other emblems considered during the same period are lion (in bronze), and chains(typical designs), found in the Siena keys.
 They were displayed after they won the Sienese in the 14th century.
 Inside the building, there is an excellent meeting room with the name Sala-dei-Notari.
 There is a big Municipal Library on the second floor.
 This building also brings in the famous Gallery of Umbria.